Deydre/pagina-web-personal/README.md

 - UX / Make the menu and footer less intrusive when scrolling.
 - UX / Night Mode toggle for the entire website.
+- Icons / Take them from Font Awesome (not imgs)
 - Portfolio / Project filtering by tag.